garrypolley/garrypolley.github.io/_posts/tumblr/2012-06-28-7-databases-in-7-weeks-postgresql-riak-and.md

   My opinion is pretty biased though because I already knew a good amount about SQL so that section was as exciting/enticing to read.
 Riak is a key value store that allows you to do map-reduce jobs.
-It’s pretty cool, and really fast.
+It's pretty cool, and really fast.
 One of the cooler ways I could see it being used for would be a static content server.
 That way it could serve it all from its cache instead of disk.
 It would be similar to loading from a technology like memcahced but cooler, because it has a REST api to manipulate its data.